iXplore STEM Summer Program

 High School Students Gain Real World STEM Experience and Skills.

-iXplore STEM offers high school students and educators an opportunity to conduct scientific research using DNA barcoding; genetically engineer bacteria that glow; study sensory neurons; explore marine biology; use motion capture technology and electromyography (EMG); experience healthcare, dentistry, and pharmacology; and learn about STEM education programs and careers.
-High school students (having completed one year of high school) and science educators are encouraged to apply.
-The program takes place on the University of New England Biddeford and Portland Campuses July 24-28.
-(See gallery; For more information see student and teacher applications.)
+The iXplore Summer Program offers high school students and educators an opportunity to conduct scientific research using DNA barcoding; genetically engineer bacteria and purify glowing protein; study sensory neurons; explore marine biology; use motion capture technology and electromyography; experience healthcare and pharmacology; and learn about STEM education programs and careers (see photos).
+High school students (including recent grads) and science educators are encouraged to apply.
+The program takes place using facilities on the University of New England (UNE) Biddeford and Portland Campuses.
+(This program is on hold for the summer of 2020 until further notice).

-Participants collect marine specimens for individual DNA barcoding research (see above) using a seine fishing net and explore marine biology teaching and research labs at the University of New England Marine Science Center.
+Participants collect marine specimens for individual DNA barcoding projects using a seine fishing net and explore marine biology teaching and research labs at the University of New England Marine Science Center.
 Watch this video of students seine fishing at Freddie’s Beach on campus at UNE.

 Learn more: University of New England Marine Science Center

 Professors from the UNE College of Pharmacy discuss the future of personalized medicine, public health and vaccines, and the changing role of pharmacists in healthcare.
-Participants in the program prep “patients” and deliver a “faux” vaccine (see video).
+Participants in the program prep “patients” and deliver a “faux” vaccine.

 Participants explore UNE’s Motion Analysis Lab and use “Motion Capture Technology”, which records the movement of patients.
-Students apply math and physics concepts to evaluate patient rehabilitation or athletic performance (also used in film and video game animations).
+Students apply math and physics concepts to evaluate patient rehabilitation or athletic performance.
 Students use EMG or electromyography to evaluate and record the coordinated electrical activity within their own muscles.

-Genetic Engineering and Chromatography: summer program participants clone a fluorescent jelly fish gene, genetically engineer glowing bacteria, and purify the glowing protein.
-This process demonstrates the central dogma of biology (genes code for proteins) and the drug discovery process.
+Genetic Engineering: Summer program participants clone a fluorescent jelly fish gene, genetically engineer glowing bacteria, and purify the glowing protein using chromatography.
+This process demonstrates the central dogma of biology (genes code for proteins) and the drug discovery and production process.
 A college biochemistry lab at UNE provides the setting for bacterial cell culture and transformation, sterile technique, column chromatography, pipetting, and gel electrophoresis.

 Learn more: BusinessWeek

-Drosophila Pain Model: Genetically engineered Drosophila larvae (fruit flies) are use to study pain, or nociception, in response to neural stimuli.
-Students examine the neuromuscular interaction at organism system, tissue, cell, and molecular levels.
+Drosophila Pain Model: Genetically engineered Drosophila larvae (fruit flies) are used to study pain, or nociception, in response to neural stimuli.
 Photo credit: Genetically modified Drosophila larvae expressing red fluorescent protein (RFP) in nociceptor (pain) neurons (Taylor Follansbee).